wutron/treefix/treefixDTL/README.txt

-This package includes the Python source code of the TreeFixDTL program (including the TreeFix program and TreeFixDTL wrapper), modified RAxML source code, the ranger-dtl-U executable for Linux, as well as several library interfaces for Python.
+This package includes the Python source code of the TreeFixDTL program (including the TreeFix program and TreeFixDTL wrapper), modified RAxML source code, the ranger-dtl-U executable for Linux and Mac, as well as several library interfaces for Python.